Baker v. American Century Investment Management

 One week before the case was scheduled to go to trial, plaintiffs stipulated with prejudice to the dismissal of the action, stating "it is likely that the Defendant will prevail on most of [the relevant] issues," and that "if the case were tried, the Court would likely determine that the compensation Defendant received for managing the Funds was fair and reasonable.
 Therefore, Plaintiffs have concluded that the Defendant has not violated its fiduciary duties under Section 36(b) of the Investment Company Act of 1940."
 The court ordered the case dismissed with prejudice.

-Managing Principal Mark Egland led the Analysis Group case team, which included President and CEO Martha Samuelson, Managing Principal Lee Heavner, Senior Advisor Michael Quinn, Vice President Michael Holland, and affiliate Stanley Ornstein.
+Managing Principal Mark Egland led the Analysis Group case team, which included CEO and Chairman Martha Samuelson, Managing Principal Lee Heavner, Senior Advisor Michael Quinn, Vice President Michael Holland, and affiliate Stanley Ornstein.

 Associated Experts & Staff